JohnnyAir/react-render-json/README.md

-# Getting Started with Create React App
+# react-render-json
+Render component from json description.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# react-render-json

-A render component from json description.

 ## Usage